 Licking fingers is considered bad manners in Korea and it should be avoided when possible, especially when eating in public.
 There are wet or dry tissues for cleaning dirty hands and fingers.
 Tissues can also be used to hide leftover bones, which is politer than leaving them on a plate or table.

-Reality Check: It’s almost impossible to eat Traditional Korean Dishes like samgyeopsal (Korean BBQ) without using your fingers.
+It’s almost impossible to eat traditional Korean dishes like samgyeopsal (Korean BBQ) without using your fingers.
 You don’t need to use chopsticks for foods that involve wrapping things in leaves or Western foods such as hamburgers, which you definitely can’t eat with chopsticks.

 13: Don’t Point With Your Chopsticks